PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 4) Oceania and South America are still emerging markets with lower EV adoption and infrastructure.
 5) EV subsidies are highest in APAC and Europe, indicating strong government support.

+## POWER BI

+### Data Visualization & Dashboard Development
+After completing analysis in Excel, the project moves to Power BI for building interactive dashboards.
+The cleaned dataset (Raw Data sheet) was imported and validated using Power Query to ensure consistency.
+DAX measures were created to enable dynamic calculations such as total sales, market share, and growth metrics.
+This stage focuses on transforming insights into interactive visuals, allowing users to explore trends, compare regions, and understand key drivers of EV adoption.

+### Data Preparation (Power Query Editor)
+After importing the dataset into Power BI, the following steps were performed:

+1) Cleaned the dataset by removing unnecessary columns and duplicate records.
+2) Handled missing and null values to ensure data consistency.
+3) Renamed columns for better clarity and readability.
+4) Verified and validated data types across all fields.
+5) Applied all changes and loaded the final dataset into Power BI using Close & Apply.

+### Data Modelling

+1) Used a single structured table (EV_data) for building the data model in Power BI.
+2) Since the dataset was already well-organized, no relationships between multiple tables were required.
+3) Focused on creating an efficient and simplified data model for analysis.
+4) Developed DAX measures to enable dynamic and filter-based calculations.
+5) This approach ensured better performance and easier visualization building.

+### DAX Measures
+The following measures are calculated to enable dynamic, filter-responsive analysis within the dashboard, allowing users to explore trends, compare vehicle segments, and evaluate EV adoption across different regions and time periods-

+1) Total EV Sales
+2) Total Petrol Sales
+3) Total Diesel Sales
+4) Total Vehicle Sales
+5) EV Market Share %
+6) Average EV Growth
+7) Average EV Subsidy
+8) Total Charging Stations
+9) Average Fuel Price
+10) Average Electricity Price
+11) Total CO₂ Emissions

+## Dashboard Overview

+1) Provides a comprehensive and interactive view of the global EV market, highlighting key trends, comparisons, and influencing factors.
+2) KPI cards at the top summarize key metrics such as total EV sales, market share, growth rate, and subsidies for quick performance evaluation.
+3) Sales trend visuals illustrate the shift from petrol and diesel vehicles towards EVs over time, helping identify growth patterns.
+4) Additional visuals focus on segment-wise distribution, regional performance, and infrastructure readiness across countries.
+5) Interactive slicers(year and region) enable dynamic filtering, allowing users to explore data based on specific requirements.
+6) Overall, the "Global EV Market Analysis" dashboard transforms complex data into clear, actionable insights for better understanding of EV market dynamics.

+## Key Insights

+1) EV adoption demonstrates a consistent upward trajectory over recent years, indicating a structural shift towards electrification in the automotive market.
+2) Regions offering higher subsidies exhibit stronger EV penetration, suggesting a direct correlation between policy support and consumer adoption.
+3) Analysis of the Top 10 countries matrix shows that higher charging infrastructure is associated with increased EV sales, highlighting infrastructure availability as a critical enabler of adoption.
+4) A gradual decline in reliance on petrol and diesel vehicles reflects an ongoing transition towards cleaner and more sustainable transportation alternatives.